negrel/eli/distributions/.common/eli_scripts/README.md

 ## `install` script

-The script used to install an OCI/Docker image on disk.
+This script is used to install an OCI/Docker image on disk.

 The script **MAY** support the following environment variable: